 They are rich in B vitamins and antioxidants.
 They contain proteins and essential amino acids needed by the body.

-Spices like turmeric, mustard, asafoetida (hing), coriander, turmeric, fenugreek (methi), cloves, pepper, cinnamon, garlic, ginger and curry leaves help in digestion and are good immunity boosting foods.
+Spices like turmeric, mustard, asafoetida (hing), coriander, turmeric, fenugreek (methi), cloves, pepper, cinnamon, garlic, ginger and curry leaves help in digestion and are good immunity boosting foods as recommended by Ayurveda.

 Black or green tea contains polyphenols, flavoniods, and antioxidants that can help destroy free radicals and may prevent premature aging.